Lokaxdev/ProxyTelegramBot/README.md

 - Free proxies!

 # Usage
-Go to telebot file and change "YOUR_TELEGRAM_BOT_TOKEN" To your telegram bot token
+Go to telebot.js and change "YOUR_TELEGRAM_BOT_TOKEN" To your telegram bot token
 ```
 npm install node-telegram-bot-api node-fetch proxy-agent
 ```